Tarrasch/ravens-test/README.markdown

 the second figure.
 So I'll only use the word transition when a pattern is in context.

-# Part 1 - A software engineers point of view

-As a software engineer I'll say how one can run my program, describe the programs architecture and specify the format of my knowledge representation.

 ## Running the program

       $ python ArashRouhani_Project_2.py